Dynamical quantum ergodicity from energy level statistics: Dynamical quantum ergodicity and cyclic permutations

-\end{definition} The restriction $t \lesssim O(t_0 d)$ is particularly important here.
-The quantum recurrence theorem (Poincar\'{e} recurrence for the flow of phases of vectors in the energy eigenbasis~\cite{QuantumRecurrences}) on the subshell containing $\lvert C_k\rangle$, guarantees that aperiodicity will eventually be violated after some time (but possibly only at times exponentially large in $d$; see e.g.~\cite{BrownSusskind2} for a related discussion of recurrences).
-This requires the errors at nonzero integer multiples of $d$ to be large,
+\editb{Now we consider the physically appropriate time interval $(t_1,t_2)$ (which stands} in contrast to allowing/requiring infinitely long times in classical aperiodicity).
+The quantum recurrence theorem~\cite{QuantumRecurrences} (Poincar\'{e} recurrence for the flow $\varphi_n(t) = \varphi_n(0) -E_n t$ of phases $\varphi_n = \arg \langle E_n\vert \psi(t)\rangle$ in the energy eigenbasis) guarantees that aperiodicity will eventually be violated for every cyclic permutation after some extremely long time (possibly exponentially large in $d$; see e.g.~\cite{BrownSusskind2} for a related discussion of recurrences), and we also do not want to rule out recurrences for small times $t\sim O(1)t_0$ when the state is still ``near'' the initial state.
+For this reason, \editb{$t_1/t_0 \notin O(1)$ and $d < t_2/t_0 \in O(d)$ are physically appropriate choices, in which case we will write

-These definitions involve an explicit cutoff scale $O(d^{-1})$ for the overlaps of states, which is the order of magnitude of the overlap of a typical random state with any given state~\cite{CanonicalTypicalityPSW, CanonicalTypicalityPSW2, tumulka_CT}.
-This choice of the cutoff will prove most convenient for our approach, especially in the context of random matrix theory.
-Additionally, we will often drop the ``cyclic'' qualifier for ergodicity and aperiodicity in the remainder of this paper, when there is no ambiguity.
-It is also convenient to talk of quantum systems being ergodic or aperiodic in an energy subspace, according to the following definition.
-We note that this definition pertains to a dynamical (i.e. time-domain) version of ergodicity, and is distinct from the use of ``quantum ergodicity'' in the mathematical literature to refer to the delocalization of energy eigenstates~\cite{Zelditch, Anantharaman}.
+in place of $\lvert t\rvert \in (t_1,t_2)$ in Eq.~\eqref{eq:q_cyclic_aperiodicity}.
+To summarize, Definitions~\ref{def:qcycerg} and \ref{def:qcycapd} rigorously apply for any finite $d$, while our choice of precision $\zprec(d)$ and aperiodicity time interval $(t_1,t_2)$ suitable for physics are informed by (and mathematically rigorous in) the $d\to\infty$ limit.}

+We emphasize that it is cyclic ergodicity and aperiodicity --- among classically relevant dynamical properties --- that have \textit{direct} quantum dynamical counterparts as given by Definitions~\ref{def:qcycerg} and \ref{def:qcycapd}, allowing an observable-independent definition of quantum ergodicity in Definition~\ref{def:QuantumErgodicity} below.
+While ``continuum'' (or conventional) ergodicity and mixing are \textit{classically} fundamental and observable-independent, any attempted quantization appears to acquire a strong dependence on the choice of ``physical'' observables~\cite{DAlessio2016, deutsch2018eth, Borgonovi2016} due to the necessary involvement of eigenstates (this is briefly discussed further in Sec.~\ref{sec:q_erg_mix}).
+Consequently, we will often drop the ``cyclic'' qualifier for quantum cyclic ergodicity and aperiodicity, and treat them as the fundamental quantum ergodic properties of interest in the remainder of this paper.